awsdocs/aws-direct-connect-user-guide/doc_source/virtualgateways.md

 To connect your AWS Direct Connect connection to the remote VPC, you must create a private virtual interface for your connection\.
 Specify the Direct Connect gateway to which to connect\.

 **Note**
 If you're accepting a hosted private virtual interface, you can associate it with a Direct Connect gateway in your account\.
-For more information, see [Accepting a hosted virtual interface](accepthostedvirtualinterface.md)\.
+For more information, see [Accept a hosted virtual interface](accepthostedvirtualinterface.md)\.

 **To provision a private virtual interface to a Direct Connect gateway**